-- More complex cases may not lend themselves to the exact times described above, and jury selection may take two days or more. - The procedures may also be modified in the case of a misdemeanor trial, where a panel of 20-25 jurors is sufficient.
+Jury Selection (voir dire) will take place in three separate panels due to the limited seating capacity of the courtroom.
+More complex cases may not lend themselves to the exact times described below, and jury selection may take two days or more.
+However, these procedures can be modified by the Judge and Jury Division, with appropriate communication to the jurors.